 The off-the-shelf price is steep.
 It's constructed of very durable materials and has a lot of great functions and versatility.
 Ultimately, you can find a backpack for less that offers a similar level of durability, but you'll be hardpressed to find one with the same level of protection, features, and water resistance.
 If this is what you seek, then the price is worth the performance you'll be getting.
 If you don't need these fancy features, look for other high-value options.

-The Thule Pack n' Pedal wins our Editors' Choice award because it is the epitome of what we've been looking for in a laptop backpack.
-It offers a huge amount of protection, versatility, and has a whole array of unique features.
-While it suits the bike commuter with a stowable helmet holder and reflective tape, the features are amenable for everybody that needs a good laptop backpack.
+The Thule Pack n' Pedal is our favorite for bike commuting because of its excellent protection and features.
+While it suits the bike commuter best, the features are amenable for everybody that needs a good laptop backpack.